5 Ways to Fight Racism and Xenophobia

-The Pulitzer Prize-winning food critic Jonathan Gold, best known for extolling the virtues of nomadic taco trucks and under-the-radar noodle shops in his native Los Angeles, once said that he wrote "to try to get people less afraid of their neighbors."
+The Pulitzer Prize-winning restaurant critic Jonathan Gold, best known for extolling the virtues of nomadic taco trucks and under-the-radar noodle shops in his native Los Angeles, once said that he wrote "to try to get people less afraid of their neighbors."

-In February 2020, in the early days of the pandemic, Jonathan Mok, a college student from Singapore, reported being punched and kicked on the street in London.
+In the early days of the pandemic, Jonathan Mok, a college student from Singapore, reported being punched and kicked on the street in London.
 His attackers, he told the BBC, shouted, "We don't want your coronavirus in our country."
 Mok posted photos of his injured face on social media, writing, "Racism is not stupidity — racism is hate.
 Racists constantly find excuses to expound their hatred — and in this current backdrop of the coronavirus, they've found yet another excuse."

 Racism is not stupidity — racism is hate.
 Racists constantly find excuses to expound their hatred — and in this current backdrop of the coronavirus, they've found yet another excuse.